Runtime Analysis of the SMS-EMOA for Many-Objective Optimization: The -Objective Problem

 \section{The $m$-Objective \jump Problem}

-As mentioned earlier, the \NSGA was proven to have enormous difficulties in optimizing many-objective problems~\cite{ZhengD23many}.
+As mentioned earlier, the \NSGA was proven to have enormous difficulties in optimizing many-objective problems~\cite{ZhengD24many}.
 In that paper, the $m$-objective counterpart \momm of the bi-objective \omm benchmark~\cite{GielL10} was proposed and analyzed.
 Since the first runtime work of the \SMS so far~\cite{BianZLQ23} analyzed the bi-objective jump problem \ojzj, whose special case with gap size $k=1$ is (essentially) the \omm problem, we shall propose and work with an $m$-objective version of \ojzj.
 Again, its special case $k=1$ will be (essentially) equal to the \momm problem.
-With this, our results are comparable both the ones in \cite{ZhengD23many} and \cite{BianZLQ23}.
+With this, our results are comparable both the ones in \cite{ZhengD24many} and \cite{BianZLQ23}.

 We first recall the definition of the \momm problem.
 For the ease of presentation, we only consider even numbers $m$ of objectives here.
 In the \momm problem, the bit string (of length~$n$) is divided into $m/2$ blocks of equal length $2n/m$.
 On each of these, a bi-objective \omm problem is defined.
-We note that this general approach to construct many-objective problems from bi-objective ones goes back to the seminal paper of \cite{LaumannsTZ04}. \begin{definition}[\cite{ZhengD23many}] Let $m$ be the even number of objectives.
-Let the problem size $n$ be a multiple of $m/2$.
-Let $n'=2n/m \in \N$.
-For any $x=(x_1,\dots,x_n)$, the $m$-objective function $\momm$ is the function $f:\{0,1\}^n \rightarrow \R^m$ defined by
+We note that this general approach to construct many-objective problems from bi-objective ones goes back to the seminal paper of \cite{LaumannsTZ04}.